-The team of researchers also pointed out that some studies have found that GABA can cross the barrier in small quantities.
+The team of researchers also pointed out that some studies, such as this one in 2002, have found that GABA can cross the barrier in small quantities.

 So why do some studies show it can, while others that it can’t?
 Perhaps a few reasons:

-- Only rats and dogs have been tested for changes in GABA levels – not humans.
+- Only rats and dogs were tested for changes in GABA levels in most of the earlier studies – not humans.

-- Not all research studies have used the same GABA compounds
+- Not all research studies used the same GABA compounds.

-- Studies have used different methods of administration (oral and injection)
+- Studies used different methods of administration (oral and injection).

-It might also be that even if the blood-brain barrier is resistant to ingested GABA, it can be made more permeable.
+Could it be that even if the blood-brain barrier is resistant to ingested GABA, it can be made more permeable?

-A study in 2002 found that by giving rats both GABA and L-Arginine, the amount of GABA in the brain increased by 4 times more than just GABA alone.
+The animal study in 2002 found that by giving rats both GABA and L-Arginine, the amount of GABA in the brain increased by four times more than just GABA alone.

 The researchers suggested that the L-Arginine increases nitric oxide levels in the brain.
 And that makes the barrier more open to GABA.

-Finally, a 2001 study found evidence that a GABA transporter might exist in the brain, which can help it cross the blood-brain barrier.
+Another study in 2001 found evidence that a GABA transporter might exist in the brain, which can help it cross the blood-brain barrier.